 A short introduction

-An Arsenic poisoning is a type of food poisoning that occurs due ingestion of foods contaminated with Arsenic ions and compounds containing Arsenic.
-An Arsenic poisoning or arsenicosis is known since ancient time though its mechanism was unknown until the era of medical advancements.
+Arsenic poisoning is a type of food poisoning that occurs due to the ingestion of foods contaminated with Arsenic ions and compounds containing Arsenic.
+Arsenic poisoning or arsenicosis is known since ancient times though its mechanism was unknown until the era of medical advancements.
 Arsenic is an element that belongs to the Nitrogen family.
-It shows two valencies while forming a compound; trivalent as well pentavalent compounds.
-As(III) compounds such as arsenite (AsO33-), organic arsenicals and As(IV) compound such as Arsenate (AsO43-) are toxic.
+It shows two valencies while forming a compound; trivalent as well as pentavalent compounds.
+As(III) compounds such as arsenite (AsO33-), organic arsenicals and As(IV) compounds such as Arsenate (AsO43-) are toxic.
 That’s because they bind to different metabolic intermediates.
 Upon binding, these compounds uncouple or halting the key reactions.
 The ultimate result of the Arsenic poisoning is the stoppage of respiration and finally, ATP production is also stopped.